 A diamond certificate should be conducted on the loose diamond the only way to be accurate.
 This way the setting is not obstructing the measuring of important information that make up the value of the stone.
 The laboratory should also be independent of any retail or wholesale business.

-Diamond Grading is subjective, some laboratories standards of what is a D colour or what is a VVS1 clarity are much lower than others.
-First State Auctions recommends GIA for internationally graded diamonds and Gem Studies Laboratory (GSL) for Australian graded diamonds.
-We have regularly found other internationally known laboratories to grade diamonds even 2 grades of colour and/or grades of clarity higher than GIA or GSL.
-That means the stone you are buying as a VS1 and E colour with a less reputable laboratory, for example, could be graded by GIA or GSL as SI1 and G colour a big difference in value and the price you should be paying for your diamond.
+Diamond Grading is subjective.
+Some laboratories' standards of a D colour or VVS1 clarity are much lower than others.
+First State Auctions accepts GIA, GSL, HRD and IGI graded diamonds to our auctions.
+We have found other less reputable laboratories to grade diamonds two grades of colour and/or two grades of clarity higher than GIA or GSL.
+That means the stone you are buying as a VS1 and E colour with a less-reputable laboratory, for example, could be graded by GIA or GSL as SI1 and G colour a big difference in value and the price you should be paying for your diamond.

 So, the advice is to only buy diamonds with a reputable, recognised and trusted diamond certificate to ensure that you achieve the 5th and 6th C - the right Cost and get what you are paying for!

 The word 'certificate' is almost a generic term for various types of reports on pieces of jewellery and loose gem stones.
 Some are statements of authenticity created from a superficial examination, while others are an extensive examination using sophisticated equipment.

 It is important that any form of certificate be from an independent source, with relevant qualifications and that they are members of and recognised by the relevant jewellery, valuation or gemmological association.